DKFZ-ODCF/sophia/README.md

 SOPHIA is a very fast and resource-light algorithm.
 It uses 2GB RAM, 2 CPU cores and runs in ~3.5 hours for 50x coverage WGS, and can detect variants with a single pass of the input BAM files.
 No local assembly is done.

-Sophia is included in the [SophiaWorkflow](https://github.com/DKFZ-ODCF/SophiaWorkflow) that uses the [Roddy Workflow Management Systems](https://github.com/TheRoddyWMS/Roddy).
+SOPHIA is included in the [SophiaWorkflow](https://github.com/DKFZ-ODCF/SophiaWorkflow) that uses the [Roddy Workflow Management Systems](https://github.com/TheRoddyWMS/Roddy).

 ### Citing